mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 The term third generation activity theory (3GAT) has emerged from the work of  Engeström and the Helsinki school's interpretation of AT.
 This section begins by exploring key concepts in third generation activity theory (3GAT) and their application through formative interventions.

-The work of the Laboratory of Comparative Human Cognition (LCHC) in San Diego
+The work of Michael Cole and colleagues Laboratory of Comparative Human Cognition (LCHC) in San Diego

-It then examines concepts derived from CHAT, as articulated by Michael Cole and his colleagues, such as funds of knowledge, idiocultures, and legitimate peripheral participation, which are especially relevant to this study.
+The chapter later explores  concepts derived from this school, such as funds of knowledge, idiocultures, and legitimate peripheral participation, which are especially relevant to this study.
 These include approaches like communities of learners [@rogoff_developing_1994], communities of practice [@lave_situated_1991], and social design experiments [@gutierrez2020utopian].

 ### 3GAT and Expansive learning